hezhigang/myLeetCodeInJava/README.md

 - 1528 - Shuffle String
 - 771 - Jewels and Stones
 - 1365 - How Many Numbers Are Smaller Than the Current Number
+- 700 - Search in a Binary Search Tree
+- 1662 - Check If Two String Arrays are Equivalent

 ### Medium
 - 2 - Add Two Numbers